 Official Announcement by IAU

-A press conference to present the official results of the NameExoWorlds campaign to name more than 100 exoplanets and host stars by the International Astronomical Union (IAU) will be held on Tuesday, 17 December 2019 at 6 pm (Brunei Time) from Observatoire de Paris, Salle Cassini.
+A press conference to present the official results of the NameExoWorlds campaign to name more than 100 exoplanets and host stars by the International Astronomical Union (IAU) was held on Tuesday, 17 December 2019 at 6 pm (Brunei Time) from Observatoire de Paris, Salle Cassini

 Currently there are a total of more than 4,000 confirmed planets that orbit stars outside the solar system known as exoplanets.
 Most of these exoplanets have no proper names.
 An initiative by the International Astronomical Union (IAU), NameExoWorlds offers the opportunity for all countries in the world including Brunei Darussalam to give a name to one exoplanet and its hosting star.
 Names will be chosen by public voting carried out in each country.
 The chosen names will be recognized by IAU as official names.
 A national committee for Brunei Darussalam will organize this campaign from August 2019 onwards.

 - To provide opportunity for people of Brunei Darussalam to name exoplanet and its star.

 - To raise public awareness on the existence of the planetary system outside our solar system.

 - To promote astronomy especially Islamic astronomy (Falak Syarie) and space science in Brunei Darussalam.

 Shortlisted NameExoWorlds Brunei Darussalam proposals: